-The main topics of our design research and development work both academic and industrial.
+The main topics of our research

-Out latest work and publications in the design field, updated frequently.
+Out latest work and publications

 The web has changed how we interact socially ... why doesn't it change how we design?
 People can now consume content anywhere, get involved and contribute to discussions quickly, easily and asynchronously, why is it then that the design process is still so formal and restricted?
 With modern interfaces all stakeholders can view, comment and participate in design more fully.
 This level of interaction can better inform the design process and has the potential to really improve the built outcome.
 "We are all designers."

 We now use algorithms to assist all kinds of complex and creative activities, like curating interesting articles and finding similar media, so why not also design?
 We believe that design tools should try to understand what the designer is trying to do so they can go beyond what is pre-programmed to help with insight and design assistance.

 We believe current processes don't support the multiplicity and comparative nature of what it takes to make a good design.
 We aim to develop methods which embrace the need to create many and varied options to find better performance as well as for creativity.
 This is much like evolution, within a world of design memes.

 Singapore University of Technology and Design, 8 Somapah Rd, Singapore, 487372